jtsage/FS19_AutoDrive_Courses/!How-To-Contribute/readme.md

 Please leave _AutoDrive_config.xml_ in the original contributors language.

-_CourseInformation.md_ translations should be saved as the localized name, i.e. "_KursInformation.md_" (google translate, sorry if this is incorrect.)
+_readme.md_ translations should be saved as the localized name, i.e. "_readme_de.md_" and linked in the original file.